For The Good of All

 The character, Stone, was inspired by a picture I saw on the internet.
 It was taken by a very talented photographer named Michael Stokes: http://tinyurl.com/zl9vvjz.
 As soon as I saw the soldier ideas for a character sprang to life in my head.

 As a contrast to Stone, the character of Tina came to mind.
 Tina had appeared as Sam’s friend in The Road to Redemption.
-She worked at Club Mystique as a barmaid and couldn’t be more different from Elijah Stone. http://tinyurl.com/gln8gbk
+She worked at Club Mystique as a barmaid and couldn’t be more different from Stone if she tried!. http://tinyurl.com/gln8gbk

 “…a compelling story that pulls the reader in…”